PassiveLemon/nix-xl/README.md

 # nix-xl

-Declaratively configure Lite-XL plugins and libraries.
+Declaratively configure Lite-XL plugins and libraries from [lite-xl-plugins](https://github.com/lite-xl/lite-xl-plugins) and listed external repositories.

 This project is a HUGE WIP.
-Do not expect much for a while.

 # Usage
 Nix-XL is currently only supported as a home-manager module.
 It will not work in a NixOS configuration.